Deformations of algebras in noncommutative geometry: Motivating examples

-Let $\Diff(B) := \bigcup_{m \geq 0} \Diff_{\leq m}(B)$. \end{definition} \begin{exercise} Verify that $\Diff(B)$ is a nonnegatively filtered associative algebra whose associated graded algebra is commutative. \end{exercise} Now, suppose that $B = \cO_X$ is finitely-generated.
-Define the \emph{tangent sheaf} $T_X$ to be the $B$-module
+Let $\Diff(B) := \bigcup_{m \geq 0} \Diff_{\leq m}(B)$. \end{definition} \begin{exercise} Verify that $\Diff(B)$ is a nonnegatively filtered associative algebra whose associated graded algebra is commutative. \end{exercise} Now, suppose that $B$ is finitely generated commutative and $X := \Spec(B)$.
+Then the global vector fields on $X$ are the same as $\bk$-algebra derivations of the algebra $B$,